google/objax/docs/source/advanced/jit.rst

               #  [17 17 17 17]]

-Computing weights gradients par batch entry
+Computing weights gradients per batch entry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a more advanced example, conceptually it is similar to what's powering differential privacy gradients::